BPR-Data-Team/ElectionModel2024-site/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

+If you're using GitHub pages to host your clone, you'll want to update next.config.js.
+Update the appropriate line with ```basePath: isProd ? "/<your subdirectory>" : "",```

 ## Learn More

 To learn more about Next.js, take a look at the following resources: